-For residents, tax is assessed on taxable income using graduated tax rate tables (combining general tables and autonomous community tables) ranging from 2024 percent (19% as of 2016) to a general 47 percent (45 percent as of 2016),which could vary depending on the Autonomous Community where the individual is tax resident.
+For residents, tax is assessed on taxable income using graduated tax rate tables (combining general tables and autonomous community tables) ranging from 19 percent to a general 45 percent which could vary depending on the Autonomous Community where the individual is tax resident.

-Non residents are taxed at a general flat rate of 24 percent (20 percent/19 percent as of 2016, for individuals who are tax resident in a country of the EU or of the EEA with an effective exchange of tax information) on gross Spanish source income; no deductions or credits are allowed, except for certain expenses for those individuals who are tax residents in another EU country.
+Non residents are taxed at a general flat rate of 24 percent (19 percent for individuals who are tax resident in a country of the EU or of the EEA with an effective exchange of tax information) on gross Spanish source income; no deductions or credits are allowed, except for certain expenses for those individuals who are tax residents in another EU country.

-Investment income and capital gains for nonresidents are taxed at a flat rate of 20 percent (19 percent as of 2016).
+Investment income and capital gains for nonresidents are taxed at a flat rate of 19 percent.

 In principle, all employees working in Spain, regardless of their nationality, must be registered with the Spanish social security administration, and the employer must make the corresponding contribution for both employer and employee.
 The contributions depend on the category of each employee and cannot exceed certain limits.

 The rate for employers (plus a professional contingency rate depending on the company activities) is 29.9 percent plus a percentage to cover labor accidents and illness; the percentage depends on the activities.
 The employee rate (indefinite contracts) is 6.35 percent.